tom-seddon/6845-tests/README.md

 VL6845 displays the final displayed column - note the red block and the blue block to the left of the first column.

-(VL6845 also displays additional cursors.)

 HD6845 hides the final displayed column - note that only the red block is visible.
 The blue block is hidden.

 Both fail to update the address at the end of each displayed row.
 The first row is displayed repeatedly.
+(This isn't super obvious from the output! - but the code only puts data in the first character row.)

 # Other tests